zlib-ng/minizip-ng/README.md

 #### Disk Splitting Stream

-To create an archive with multiple disks use the disk splitting stream and for zipping supply a disk size value in bytes.
+To create an archive with multiple disks use the disk splitting stream and supply a disk size value in bytes.

 ```
 void *stream = NULL;